Become able to calculate the limit of Furusato Nozei by yourself

 First, we calculate the taxable income.

-The employment income deduction is 20% of the income amount + 440,000 yen, so it is 4.36 million yen (If the total income is less than 6.6 million yen, calculate with a terribly hard-to-read table, but this formula is almost the same).
+(If the total income is less than 6.6 million yen, calculate with a terribly hard-to-read table, but this formula is almost the same).

-Since social insurance premiums (900,000 yen) are non-taxable and deducted from the amount after employment income deduction, 4.36 - 0.9 = 3.46 million yen is obtained.
+Since social insurance premiums (900,000 yen) are non-taxable and deducted from the amount after employment income deduction, 4.36 - 0.9 = 3.46 million yen

-Also, subtract the basic deduction for income tax (480,000 yen), and 3.46 - 0.48 = 2.98 million yen is the taxable income for income tax, and for resident tax calculation (430,000 yen), 3.46 - 0.43 = 3.03 million yen.
+is the taxable income for income tax, and for resident tax calculation (430,000 yen), 3.46 - 0.43 = 3.03 million yen

-According to National Tax Agency - No.2260 Income Tax Rates, the rate is 20%, so 2.98 * 0.2 - 427,500 yen = 168,500 yen is the income tax amount (also the standard income tax amount).
+According to National Tax Agency - No.2260 Income Tax Rates, the rate is 20%, so 2.98 * 0.2 - 427,500 yen = 168,500 yen

-Adding the special reconstruction income tax of 2.1%, 172,000 yen is the total income tax.
+Adding the special reconstruction income tax of 2.1%, 172,000 yen

-The resident tax income portion is calculated from the taxable income at 10%, subtracting 2,500 yen, 3.03 * 0.1 - 0.25 = 300,500 yen.
+The resident tax income portion is calculated from the taxable income at 10%, subtracting 2,500 yen, 3.03 * 0.1 - 0.25 = 300,500 yen

-The special portion of Furusato Nozei is resident tax income portion * 0.2, so 30.05 * 0.2 = 6.01 million yen.
+The special portion of Furusato Nozei is resident tax income portion * 0.2

-To achieve (Furusato Nozei Amount - 2,000 yen) * (100% - 10% - 20 * 1.021%) = 6.01 million yen, calculate hard and find that Furusato Nozei Amount = 6.01 / 0.6958 + 0.2 = 8.84 million yen.
+To achieve (Furusato Nozei Amount - 2,000 yen) * (100% - 10% - 20 * 1.021%) = 6.01 million yen

 This is the upper limit of Furusato Nozei with a self-burden of 2,000 yen.